wendahere/GoGetter/Journal.md

 ### Wednesday 9/12/2020

+Allen worked on the report and designed a screen holder for our new screen.

+**show pic**

 Wen Da did programming at home.

 Wen Da is using google Apps Script to run program in Google Form.
 He has to link the google form to google sheets.